-- When you savor the present, are grateful for the past, are hopeful for the future, and love the people around you, you are experiencing positive emotion, the first pathway to happiness.
+- Positive Emotion When you savor the present, are grateful for the past and hopeful for the future, and you love the people around you, you experience positive emotion, the first element of well-being.

-- When you do what you do best, when you are absorbed in activities that use your strengths and demand that you grow in ability, you are engaged, the second pathway to happiness.
+- Engagement When you do what you do best, when you are absorbed in activities that use your strengths and demand that you grow in ability, you are engaged, and this is the second contributor to well-being.

-- When you are involved in activities that you believe matter to the world beyond yourself, you are experiencing the third pathway to happiness: your life is full of meaning.
+- Meaning When you are involved in activities that are beyond your self-interest, and you believe you matter to the world, you experience the fourth element of well-being: meaning.